decision-crafters/kanbn/README.md

 # Or use AI-powered initialization
 kanbn init --ai

-# Or bootstrap a new project with our script (requires OpenRouter API key)
+# Or bootstrap a new project with our script (supports both OpenRouter and Ollama)
 curl -O https://raw.githubusercontent.com/decision-crafters/kanbn/refs/heads/master/examples/bootstrap.sh
 chmod +x bootstrap.sh

+# Basic usage
 ./bootstrap.sh

+# Create project with a specific name and description
+./bootstrap.sh --project-name "My Project" --project-desc "A detailed project description"

+# Create project with an epic (automatically decomposed into tasks)
+./bootstrap.sh --project-name "Auth System" --epic "Create a user authentication system with registration and login capabilities"

+# Use Ollama instead of OpenRouter
+./bootstrap.sh --use-ollama

 # Add a task
 kanbn add